AlexErlewein/SpellSmut/docs/Extraction/UI_ICON_EXTRACTION_SOLUTION.md

 - GUI implementation in `data_model.py` (estimated: 1-2 hours)
 - Visual verification of mappings (optional)
 - Empty icon filtering (optional enhancement)

 ---

+### Additional Technical Notes

+**Icon Rotation**: All icons are rotated by 180 degrees during extraction to correct for the inverted Y-axis used in SpellForce textures.
+This ensures icons appear right-side-up in the GUI.

+**Offsets**: A (3,3) offset is used for centering, particularly for spell icons.
+Different categories may use different offsets, though this requires further investigation.

+**Grid Patterns**: While most categories use an 8x8 grid (64 icons in 256x256 atlases), some categories like `itm` may use different grid patterns, possibly 16x16, with items that can be longer but not broader, or square.

+---